 Diet and exercise habits in new mothers

-John Martin, MD, is an obstetrician and gynecologist at Banner Good Samaritan Medical Center in Phoenix.
+John Martin, MD, is an obstetrician and gynecologist at Banner – University Medical Center Phoenix.

 Question: I heard about a recent study that said new mothers don’t adopt healthy exercise and eating habits.
 I’m currently pregnant with my first child.
 Should I be concerned that I won’t be able to maintain a health-conscious lifestyle after my baby is born?